Efury1/Leaps-of-Legend/README.md

 Guide the unicorn through the level, collect enough **Alicorn Points**, and reach the princess.
 Once you have **15 Alicorn Points**, reach the princess to rescue her and win the game.

-Use the **Shift** ability carefully — it can protect you from position-based effects, but it comes at the cost of your score.

 ## Development

 Built on the [js13k-toolkit](https://github.com/lucaspenney/js13k-toolkit) starter, which uses Gulp to bundle the game and check the final size against the 13KB limit.